klaytn/klaytn-docs/docs/node/service-chain/references/hard-fork.md

-Klaytn has introduced several [hard forks](../../klaytn-history) to introduce new features.
+Klaytn has introduced several [hard forks](../../klaytn-history) to provide new features.
-The ServiceChain binaries are also updated with the hard forks, however you may required to activate the hard fork in order to use their new features.
+In accordance with the Klaytn hard forks, new versions of ServiceChain binaries are also released to support the hard forks.
+However you need to activate the hard fork in order to use their new features in the ServiceChain.

-**NOTE** Upgrading ServiceChain binaries may be irreversible, backward-incompatible, meaning you cannot downgrade to an older version.
+**NOTE** Upgrading ServiceChain binaries may be irreversible and backward-incompatible, meaning you cannot downgrade to an older version.

 # Bringing Klaytn Hard Fork to ServiceChain <a id="bringing-klaytn-hard-fork-to-servicechain"></a>